laurentsuch/foundationshades/README.md

 **Value** records the brightness of color.
 When 0, the color is black, when 1.0, the color is white (Scale is 0-100 or 0 - 1.0).

+**Lightness** (L) is also on a scale of 0 being black, and 100% being white.

 ## Data Analysis:
 I created a dashboard using Tableau that can aid consumers in deciding which brands  have best range of shades, especially those that cater specifically towards women of color.
-I also paired this project with a paper for my marketing class, in which I did a consumer and product analysis for ItCosmetics (a brand notorious for providing poor makeup shade ranges).
+I also paired this project with a paper for my marketing class, in which I did a consumer and product analysis for ItCosmetics (a brand notorious for providing low shade ranges).